vjvardhan/finzly-api-developerportal/developer-portal/initiate-payment.md

 ```

-### **Step 4: Execute an instant payment request.**
+### **Step 4: Initiate a payment request**

-Prepare the payment request object using the sender and receiver UID along with the speed associated with the payment.
+Prepare the payment request object using the sender and receiver accountUID along with the speed associated with the payment.

 ```yaml Before